-When you apply for or renew a South Carolina driver’s license or commercial driver’s license (CDL), you must certify you are insured by an automobile liability policy if you own a vehicle.
+When you apply for or renew your driver’s license or commercial driver’s license (CDL), you must certify you are insured by an automobile liability policy if you own a vehicle.

-You will certify it on one of the following forms, depending on what license you're applying for:
+You will certify it on one of the following forms, depending on what type of license you're applying for:

 - Application for a Beginner's Permit, Driver's License, or Identification Card (SCDMV Form 447-NC)

 - Application for a Commercial Driver's License (SCDMV Form 447-CDL)

 If you do not own a vehicle or a vehicle is not in the household, you must include that on your application.